spacer

 Short Wave Listener - Operation may be single or multi operator but only one Receiver at one location may be used at any one time.

-DEFINITION OF BANDS:
+DEFINITION OF BANDS ETC.:

 LF BANDS.............160, 80 and 40 Metres